evariste-club/evariste-club.github.io/README.md

 The flag is stored inside the only executable directory.
 It is the only human-readable file whose name starts with a `-`.

+Hints and a walkthrough will be eventually uploaded; try it out first for a day or two; otherwise, look at the hints.
+The challenge will end after a week, around the 9th of April.

 When you've found the flag, please mail it to us at [mailto:evariste@sc.iiitd.ac.in](evariste@sc.iitd.ac.in).

-If you liked these challenges (we will do more of these if there is enough interest!) you can check out [https://overthewire.org/wargames/bandit/](OverTheWire).
+If you liked these challenges (we will do more of these if there is enough interest!), you can check out [https://overthewire.org/wargames/bandit/](OverTheWire).